centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 - Resource name properties are now used for links when saving maps.
 - Fixed an issue that caused metric links in the same views to display the same value after the first refresh.
 - Fixed server startup error due to duplicate key.
-- Fixed an issue that could cause layers to not be applied properly
+- Fixed an issue that could cause layers to not be applied properly.
-- Fixed an issue that caused centreon-map-engine to require java-17-openjdk-devel rpm and prevented successful installation
+- Fixed an issue that caused centreon-map-engine to require java-17-openjdk-devel rpm and prevented successful installation.
-- Fixed an issue that cause modifications to resource names in editor to not be properly updated after re opening editor
+- Fixed an issue that cause modifications to resource names in editor to not be properly updated after re opening editor.

 ### 22.04.3